Ex-MLB Players Octavio Dotel, Luis Castillo Cleared Of Drug Ring Allegations

 "Octavio will finally sleep in his own bed after the nightmare of the last few days," he added.

-Dotel played 14 years for 13 teams during his time in the MLB.
-Castillo, an infielder, won three Golden Gloves, made three All-Star Games and took home the 2003 World Series with the Florida Marlins.
+Dotel played 14 years for 13 teams during his time in MLB.
+Castillo, an infielder, won three Gold Gloves, made three All-Star Games and took home the 2003 World Series with the then-Florida Marlins.